popduke/bifromq/README.md

 The Independent Workload Cluster deployment mode is designed for building large-scale, multi-tenant serverless clusters.
 In this mode, the cluster consists of several specialized sub-clusters, each focusing on a particular 'independent type' of workload.
 These sub-clusters work together coherently to form a logical MQTT broker instance.
-This is the most complex deployment mode and requires additional non-open-sourced building blocks.
-Feel free to contact us for commercial support.

 ## User Community